 PyInstaller supports a more advanced (and complex) way of adding files to the bundle that may be useful for special cases.
-See The TOC and Tree Classes below.
+See The Table of Contents (TOC) lists and the Tree Class below.

-2.8.3 Giving Run-time Python Options
+2.8.3 Specifying Python Interpreter Options